-- (a) If the photograph and associated FI or documentation is relevant to criminal organization/enterprise enforcement, the Watch Commander will forward the photograph and documents to the designated criminal intelligence system supervisor.
-The supervisor will ensure the photograph and supporting documents are retained as prescribed in the Criminal Organizations Policy. - (b) Photographs that do not qualify for retention in a criminal intelligence system or temporary information file shall be forwarded to the Records Bureau.
+- (a) If the photo and associated FI or memorandum is relevant to criminal street gang enforcement, the Watch Commander will forward the photo and documents to the Gang Supervisor.
+The Gang Supervisor will ensure the photograph and supporting documents are retained as prescribed by the Criminal Organizations Policy. - (b) Photographs that do not qualify for Criminal Street Gang file retention or which are not evidence in an investigation with an assigned case number should be forwarded to the Records Bureau.
+These photographs will be purged as described in the Purging the Field Photo File subsection of this policy.

-When a photograph is taken in association with a particular case, the investigator may use such photograph in a photo lineup.
+When a photograph is taken in association with a particular case, the detective may use such photograph in a photo lineup.
 Thereafter, the individual photograph should be retained as a part of the case file.
-All other photographs shall be retained in accordance with the established records retention schedule.
+All other photographs will be kept in the Records Bureau in a separate non-booking photograph file in alphabetical order.